 Trade receivables are to be settled within agreed trading terms, typically less than 60 days, and are initially recognised at fair value and then subsequently at amortised cost, less any expected credit loss allowances.
 Under the "expected credit loss" model, the allowance for credit losses is calculated by considering on a discounted basis the cash shortfalls it would incur in various default scenarios for prescribed future periods and multiplying the shortfalls by the probability weighted outcomes.
 Significant receivables are individually assessed.
 Non-significant receivables are not individually assessed; instead, credit loss testing is performed by considering the risk profile of that group of receivables.
-All allowances for credit losses are recognised in the income statement.
+All allowances for credit losses.